Lossless, passive soft switching methods for inverters and amplifiers

-This paper proposes lossless passive soft-switching methods for inverters developed from a synthesis procedure applicable to all pulsewidth modulation (PWM) converters.
-The lossless passive soft-switching converter properties and synthesis procedure are derived for inverters.
-Promising full-bridge and half-bridge soft-switching inverter examples are shown from the synthesis results.
-These include a new soft turn-on full bridge that contains only six components and a new soft turn-on and turn-off half bridge that contains 12 components.
-The voltage stress across the active switches can be easily maintained below 125% of V bus.
-Additionally, no transformers are used for energy recovery, eliminating their associated diode stress and leakage inductance problems.
+This paper proposes new lossless passive soft switching methods for inverters developed from a synthesis procedure applicable to all PWM converters.
+The lossless passive soft-switching converter properties and synthesis procedure are described and extended here for inverters.
+Promising half-bridge and full-bridge soft-switching inverter examples are shown from the synthesis results.
+The voltage stress across the main switches and snubber diodes can be easily maintained below 125% of Vbus.
+No transformers are used for energy recovery, eliminating their associated diode stress and leakage inductance problems.
+The soft turn-on full bridge contains only six components.
+The soft turn-on/turn-off half-bridge contains 12 components.
 The theoretical and experimental waveforms and analysis are given.

 Publication Source (Journal or Book title)